graphistry/graphistry-helm/charts/values-overrides/examples/tanzu/README.md

     value: "1"
 ```

-You must mirror all Graphistry images to your private registry before deployment.
+You must mirror all Graphistry images to your private registry before deployment, including the `groundnuty/k8s-wait-for:latest` image used by init containers across most Graphistry pods (nexus, nginx, pivot, forge-etl-python, streamgl-gpu, dask-scheduler, dask-cuda-worker, etc.).
+Without this image, pods will fail to start.
 Contact Graphistry support for the complete image list for your version.

 ## Get Graphistry Helm Charts